spydx/equinor-ctf-2024/writeups/web/Shop 6/Iku-toppene/README.md

 Great...
 So, what does all this mean for us?
 Essentially, as Next.js have kept on emphasizing throughout its documentation, `"You should basically treat Server Actions as public HTTP endpoints."` This means validation is a must when working with Server Actions, as they're accessible to clients and potentially vulnerable if mishandled.
 In the case of this challenge application, several unused Server Actions without proper validation were left exposed, making them accessible to all clients.

 Now with all that said, much of the findings above were gathered after the CTF to deepen my understanding of how things work in Next.js under the hood.
-During the competition and how I got the first blood on the challenge, however, my approach was more less structured.
-I mindlessly went havoc on the keyboard, brains goes brrr, and in combination to having a quick skim through the documentation, the flag just appeared...
+During the competition how I got the first blood on the challenge, however, my approach was less structured.
+I mindlessly went havoc on the keyboard, my brains went brrr, and in combination with having a quick skim through the documentations, the flag just appeared...

 ## Exploitation

-Cool, with the knowledge sharing done!
+Cool, with the knowledge-sharing done!
 Let's take a look at the exploitation now :)

 We start by setting up a local instance, where the registration page is modified by uncommenting the code for the forms in order for us to register a user locally.
 By replaying the request against the live server using the same Action ID, we could register a user successfully.